 Do you think Indians should slow down and travel more?

 Well.
-I feel more Indians are traveling these days.
+I feel more Indians are travelling these days.
 So the question is not why they should travel but how they should travel.

-Travel in its truest form is the best type of education.
+In its truest form, travel is the best type of education.
 It makes one open to new possibilities and ideas.
-Living in the midst of local population and having sincere interaction with the local people goes a long way in making you aware, learn and unlearn many deep - seated notions.
-If living on 5 star amenities, wild parties, expensive drinks and visiting everything beautiful is your idea of travel, then these travels will not teach you much.
+Living in the midst of local population and having sincere interaction with the local people goes a long way in making you aware, learn and unlearn many deep-seated notions.
+If living on five-star amenities, wild parties, expensive drinks and visiting everything beautiful is your idea of travel, then these travels will not teach you much.
 Even if you stay for years, you will come back home probably as the same person, with same outlook.

 If I have to suggest, I would first recommend people to negotiate longer vacation.
-And to never limit your travel to just sightseeing and visiting famous places, I highly recommend getting yours hands dirty and doing some kind of volunteering.
-For instance, I taught English in Laos and Thailand, made adult education modules, taught cooking, worked in elephant farms and paddy fields - these were the jobs I got only because I cared to ask people if they need assistance.
-I would also highly recommend solo travels for traveling in groups leave little room for sincere interaction with locals and traveling without itineraries and to-do lists to experience serendipity and lucky encounters.
+And to never limit your travel to just sightseeing and visiting famous places, I highly recommend getting your hands dirty and doing some kind of volunteering.
+For instance, I taught English in Laos and Thailand, made adult education modules, taught cooking, worked in elephant farms and paddy fields.
+These were the jobs I got only because I cared to ask people if they need assistance.
+I would also highly recommend solo travels for travelling in groups, leave little room for sincere interaction with locals and travelling without itineraries and to-do lists to experience serendipity and lucky encounters.